tradecloud/tradecloud-docs-api-v2/shipment/buyer/receive/README.md

 * `countryCodeIso`: country code

 ## Shipment meta information
-* `lastUpdatedAt`: ISO date and time with timezone at which the shipment was last updated in Tradecloud
+* `lastUpdatedAt`: ISO date and time with timezone at which the shipment was last updated in Tradecloud, useful for polling shipments.
 * `supplierErpMeta` the supplier's ERP meta information about this shipment
   * `despatchAdviceErpIssueDateTime`: local date and time at which the despatch advice of this shipment was issued in the supplier's ERP system